Did you know...?

 A few species of frogs give birth to live young.
 Members of the African genus Nectophrynoides retain eggs in the oviduct and some nourish the young as they grow.
 These are born as miniatures of the adult.
 One Puerto Rican species of the genus Eleutherodactylus, now thought to be extinct (E. jasperi), also retained eggs in the oviduct and had live birth.
 Salamandra salamandra, S. atra and some related species either give birth to larvae or to completely metamorphosed juveniles.

 Some amphibians have lost their lungs evolutionarily.
-Instead of needing to breathe air in, they absorb all of the oxygen that they need through their moist skin.
-There are lungless taxa in all three amphibian orders.
+Instead of needing to breathe air with lungs, they absorb all of their needed oxygen through their moist skin.
+There are lungless species in all three amphibian orders.

-The only lungless frog species that has been discovered is Barbourula kalimantanensis, the Bornean flat-headed frog.
+The only lungless frog species known is Barbourula kalimantanensis, the Bornean flat-headed frog.